Louisiana Office of Juvenile Justice

 The Louisiana Office of Juvenile Justice (OJJ) is a cabinet-level Louisiana state agency that provides youth corrections services in the state.

 The full official title of the agency is Department of Public Safety and Corrections, Youth Services, Office of Juvenile Justice (DPSC/YS/OJJ).
-The agency has its headquarters in the first floor of the State Police Building in Baton Rouge.
+The agency has its headquarters in the first floor of the Louisiana State Police Building in Baton Rouge.

 The agency's current head is E. Dustin Bickham.

 History

 The Louisiana Department of Public Safety and Corrections previously handled the care of juvenile prisoners.
 In 2003 the Louisiana Legislature voted to turn the department's juvenile division into a cabinet level agency.

 In 2004 the juvenile system separated from the adult system.
 It was established as the Office of Youth Development (OYD), and it was given its current name by the Louisiana Legislature in 2008.

 Beginning with the creation of the OJJ, the agency adopted a model used by the Missouri Division of Youth Services, the youth corrections agency of Missouri.
 The OJJ worked together with that agency and the Annie E. Casey Foundation.